PART IV: Evaluating Buffer Effectiveness

 TEACHERS: Request an Answer KEY for this lab activity (Part IV), as well as the other lab activities in this "Understanding, Making, and Using Buffers" virtual lab.

-Buffer capacity (β) is a measure of the amount of acid or base that can be added to a solution without changing the pH of the solution by more than 1 pH value divided by the pH.
+Buffer capacity is a measure of the amount of acid or base that can be added to a buffer solution without significantly changing the pH of the solution.

 MISSION

 Choose one of the following scenarios from the Buffer Challenge (See Part III: Determining Buffer Components for a Desired pH).
 Create a buffer solution to meet the requirements of the selected scenario.
-Test the buffer capacity using the following procedure.
+Test the effectiveness of this buffer using the following procedure.

 Scenario 1: Prepare a buffer for an antibiological agent which is designed for use in the human body.
 This buffer should have a pH of 7.2 ± 0.5 with the ability to stay within one pH unit of this target when strong acid or base is added.